ph0rque/DealDone/n8n-workflows/README.md

 ### Common Issues

 #### 1. Authentication Failures
-- Verify API keys are correctly configured
+- **Verify API keys are correctly configured**:
+  - Check that placeholder values (`dealdone-api-key`, `dealdone-webhook-key`) are replaced with actual keys
+  - Ensure API keys are generated from DealDone's AuthManager
+  - Verify key format is correct (should be long alphanumeric strings)
+- **Check credential setup**:
-- Check credential names match workflow nodes
+  - If using Method 1: Verify credential names match exactly in n8n
+  - If using Method 2: Ensure header values are replaced, not credential names
+- **Ensure DealDone webhook server is running**:
-- Ensure DealDone webhook server is running
+  - Check that DealDone application is running and webhook server is started
+  - Verify webhook endpoints are accessible (test with curl or browser)

 #### 2. Connection Timeouts
 - Verify DealDone instance is accessible from n8n